flypapertech/avian/README.md

 }
 ```

-## Express Globals Added by Avian
+## Global Variables Added by Avian
 ### Properties Added to All Request Objects
 `req.argv` contains a copy of all arguments passed to avian at start

 `req.cache` is a RedisClient instance hooked to avian's config object cache.
 Feel free to use it for your own needs as well.

-### Using Typescript?
+### Using TypeScript?
-To make typescript aware of the globals Avian adds to your project simply place the below import into any .d.ts file that is within your project
+To make TypeScript aware of the globals Avian adds to your project simply place the below import into any .d.ts file that is within your project.
 ```typescript
 import * as Avian from "@flypapertech/avian"
 ```

 # Examples
-Examples are located in the [examples directory](https://github.com/flypapertech/avian/tree/master/examples)
+Examples are located in the [examples directory](https://github.com/flypapertech/avian/tree/master/examples).

 # Contributors
     Dan Stephenson
     Nick Fredricks

 # Copyright
     2017 - 2018 FlyPaper Technologies, LLC
-2014 - 2018 Thoughtpivot, LLC
+    2014 - 2017 Thoughtpivot, LLC